 Hyaluronic acid supports a healthy skin barrier and has anti-aging benefits, as it plumps the skin, helping to reduce the look of wrinkles and fine lines.
-It has antioxidant properties which target the visible signs of aging and protect the skin against environmental stressors like free radicals in UV rays and pollution.
+It has antioxidant properties which target the visible signs of aging and protect the skin against damaging free radicals caused by environmental factors like UV rays and pollution.

 This wonder moisturizer also helps to reduce inflammation (which can cause redness in your skin), promotes wound healing, and protects against infections.